jiazhang0/documentation/Threat-and-trust-model.md

 ---

-## Goals and not-goals
+## Security objectives and non-objectives

-### Goals
+### Objectives

-The commonality of goals between confidential container and confidential computing are to reduce the ability for the platform owner, operator and attacker to access data and code inside TEEs sufficiently such that this path is not an economically or logically viable attack during execution[1: 5.1 Goal].
+The common goal of both confidential container and confidential computing is to reduce the ability for the platform owner, operator and attacker to access data and code inside TEEs sufficiently such that this path is not an economically or logically viable attack during execution[1: 5.1 Goal].